Consistency-guided Prompt Learning for Vision-Language Models: Introduction

 \section{Introduction}

-Vision-Language foundation models (e.g., CLIP \cite{CLIP}) that are trained on large-scale datasets of image-text pairs have demonstrated excellent generalization capabilities.
-However, the sheer size of these models can make it challenging to fine-tune them for downstream tasks, especially for small downstream tasks (e.g., few-shot learning), while preserving their ability to generalize \cite{CoOp,cocoop}.
-To overcome this challenge, various methods have been proposed to fine-tune these large foundation models by adding and tuning extra parameters (such as prompting \cite{cocoop} or adapter\cite{clip_adapter}), while keeping the pre-trained weights frozen.
-Prompt-based methods introduce additional tunable weights in the input space (i.e., with image \cite{visual_prompt}, text \cite{cocoop}, or both \cite{MaPLe} embeddings), whereas adapter-based methods \cite{clip_adapter} add learnable weights inside the network, typically near the prediction head.
+Vision-language foundation models (e.g., CLIP \citep{CLIP}) that are trained on large-scale datasets of image-text pairs have demonstrated excellent generalization capabilities.
+However, the sheer size of these models can make it challenging to fine-tune them for downstream tasks, especially for small downstream tasks (e.g., few-shot learning), while preserving their ability to generalize \citep{CoOp,cocoop}.
+To overcome this challenge, various methods have been proposed to fine-tune these large foundation models by adding and tuning extra parameters (such as prompting \citep{cocoop} or adapter \citep{clip_adapter}), while keeping the pre-trained weights frozen.
+Prompt-based methods introduce additional tunable weights in the input space (i.e., with image \citep{visual_prompt}, text \citep{cocoop}, or both \citep{MaPLe} embeddings), whereas adapter-based methods \citep{clip_adapter} add learnable weights inside the network, typically near the prediction head.

-Despite these advancements in few-shot fine-tuning, it is still a challenge to maintain the generalization capability of the original models such as CLIP, let alone improve them.
-In fact, it has been shown that improvements in few-shot performance often result in a drop in zero-shot capabilities (e.g., CoOp \cite{CoOp}).
-This is caused by severe overfitting on newly introduced parameters during few-shot fine-tuning, resulting in a significant deviation from the foundation model's original behaviour.
+Despite these advancements in few-shot fine-tuning, it is still a challenge to maintain the generalization capability of the pre-trained model, let alone improve it.
+In fact, it has been shown that improvements in few-shot performance often result in a drop in zero-shot capabilities (e.g., CoOp \citep{CoOp}).
+This is mostly caused by severe overfitting on newly introduced parameters during few-shot fine-tuning, resulting in a significant deviation from the foundation model's original behaviour.